socraticDevBlog/eng_blog/src/pages/posts/093-founder-mode.md

 recent Brian Chesky's talk he challenges the idea that start-ups should be handed over to professional managers when they reach a certain stage of maturity

-> The theme of Brian's talk was that the conventional wisdom about how to run
+> "The theme of Brian's talk was that the conventional wisdom about how to run
 > larger companies is mistaken.
-As Airbnb grew, > well-meaning people advised
+As Airbnb grew, well-meaning people advised him
-> him that he had to run the company in a certain way for it to scale.
-Their
+> that he had to run the company in a certain way for it to scale.
+Their advice
-> advice could be optimistically summarized as "hire good people and give them
+> could be optimistically summarized as "hire good people and give them room to
-> room to do their jobs."
-He followed this advice and the results were
+> do their jobs."
+He followed this advice and the results were disastrous." -
-> disastrous.
+> Paul Graham

 In conclusion, Graham advocates for a reevaluation of how leadership in growing companies is perceived, suggesting that the strong, hands-on leadership of founders should be more widely accepted and valued, rather than defaulting to professional managers who may not align with the company's original vision.